Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 uses the connection we've just set up and, well, creates the table(s) we've defined ... if they don't already exist.
 After the tables are created, the other lines add some data for the simple front page to our wiki.

-The Pylons default configuration specifies ``transactional=True`` when creating the ``Session``, this means that operations will be wrapped in a transaction and committed atomically (unless your DB doesn't support transactions, like MySQL's default MyISAM tables -- but that's beyond the scope of this tutorial).
+By default, SQLAlchemy specifies ``autocommit=False`` when creating the ``Session``, which means that operations will be wrapped in a transaction and committed atomically (unless your DB doesn't support transactions, like MySQL's default MyISAM tables -- but that's beyond the scope of this tutorial).

 To test this functionality run you first need to install your QuickWiki if you haven't already done so in order for ``paster`` to find the version we are developing instead of the version we installed at the very start: